LiteracyBridge/acm/installer/README.md

 # Setting up the signing tool:
-First download the SignTool.exe, from one of the Windows developer kits (it may change from time to time; search for "signtool".)
+First download the SignTool.exe, from one of the Windows developer kits (it may change from time to time; search for "signtool").
 I got it from here: [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/)

 The _Inno Setup_ application must be configured to run the signing tool.